becathey/cryptocurrencies-nuxt/README.md

-# Nuxt 3 Minimal Starter
+# CryptoMonitor

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+This application consumes data from the Coinlore API to display the top 10 cryptocurrencies.
+Built with Nuxt and Vue.js.

 ## Setup

-Make sure to install the dependencies:
+Install the dependencies:

 ```bash
 # yarn